PmaCommGroup - Deatiled object description

 object after the configuration of the PmaComm

-An addressing identifier is assigned to each variable defined in this object (see "ItemID
+An addressing identifier is assigned to each variable defined in this object (see the "ItemID

 " configurator), that positively specifies, how to obtain the variable value from the communication.
 The object then intelligently separates the variables into optimised communication messages (creates something like invisible PmaCommMsg